Arms Academy

 Arms Academy was a public school located in Shelburne, Massachusetts, United States.
 Named after Major Ira Arms, construction commenced following a gift of land and $20,000.
 Initially dedicated as a private school in 1880, Shelburne voters made it a public school in 1894.
 The final class graduated in 1967, prior to the establishment of nearby Mohawk Trail Regional High School.
+"Students from Rowe, Colrain, Buckland, Shelbourne, and other hilltowns" attended the school, according to a member of the class of 1967 who spoke with the local Greenfield Recorder.
+Other non-local students also attended the school.
+At the time the school closed, its last class was 65 graduates.

 Today, the building houses the Shelburne Historical Society.